pythonarcade/arcade/doc/programming_guide/gui/concept.rst

 - :class:`UIOnClickEvent` - Click event of :class:`UIInteractiveWidget` class
 - :class:`UIOnChangeEvent` - A value of a :class:`UIWidget` has changed
+- :class:`UIOnActionEvent` - An action results from interaction with the :class:`UIWidget` (mostly used in constructs)

 Different Event Systems
 =======================